 We began our work with Vitamin Angels in Uganda.
-Alongside local partners, we developed a strategy to reach pregnant women and children in hard-to-reach rural areas who were at risk of malnutrition and began holding quarterly child health camps where we not only provided essential vitamins, but also medication, education, support and health services.
+Alongside local partners, we developed a strategy to reach pregnant women and children in hard-to-reach rural areas who were at risk of malnutrition and began holding quarterly “child health days” where we not only provided essential vitamins, but also medication, education, support and health services.

-Before the camps, the Vitamin Angel team in Uganda trained Holt staff on how to teach others to provide vitamin A supplements, deworming medication and prenatal vitamins.
+Before the program began, the Vitamin Angel team in Uganda trained Holt staff on how to teach others to provide vitamin A supplements, deworming medication and prenatal vitamins.
 Our team in Uganda then worked with their government partners to train 32 healthcare workers from four government health centers.
-Together with this trained team of healthcare workers, our Holt team in Uganda hosted their first four camps in December 2018 and March 2019.
+Together with this trained team of healthcare workers, our Holt team in Uganda hosted their first four health days in December 2018 and March 2019.

 This success also helped to build the community’s awareness of available resources and support.
 It also further strengthened our relationships with local government health centers, which provide many services to families and children but sometimes need help reaching families living in remote areas.
-During these camps, the government centers committed their staff time and additional medication to reach even more children.
+During the child health days, the government centers committed their staff time and additional medication to reach even more children.

-With additional support from Vitamin Angels, we hosted four more camps in June and October 2019 — reaching another 5504 children and 200 pregnant women!
+With additional support from Vitamin Angels, we hosted four more health days in June and October 2019 — reaching another 5,504 children and 200 pregnant women!